elicia4/small_python_projects/README.md

    ![Epic Victory Explosion Image](./img/explosion.png)

 1. [A small program](./requirements_sorter.py) to help you find a job.

-   You enter job requirements from different job descriptions, the program reads them and figures out which ones are more popular than others.
-When you're done, you get the final list of requirements sorted by popularity and a file with the same list.
+   You enter job requirements from different job descriptions, the program reads them and figures out which ones are more frequent than others.

+   When you're done, you get the final list of requirements sorted by frequency and a file containing it.

 1. [An IPv4 converter program](./ip_converter.py) to help you easily determine the network address, broadcast address, first and last usable addresses, and